KevGoDev/blog/content/posts/fs_capture.md

 # Testing the injector
 We can now test the injector on any applications that is 64-bit.
-I will take notepad.exe as an example.
+I will take notepad.exe as ~~a victim~~ an example.

 We run the injector and specify Notepad.exe as the target process.
 We then open WinDbg, in my case I'll use [DebugView++](https://github.com/CobaltFusion/DebugViewPP) which